Adults

 The beautiful text Vivekachudamani was composed by the Sage, Shri Adi Shankaracharya, Vivekachudamani is in the form of a dialogue between the student and the Teacher, with the latter guiding the student along the spiritual path.
 By developing the quality of discrimination, a power solely accorded to man, one can distinguish between the eternal and the temporal, which in turn opens the gateway to peace and happiness.
 Vivekachudamani, literally translated as the ‘Crest Jewel of Discrimination’ is a compendium of 580 verses on the ways to know, understand and reach Brahman, the Reality in us.

-Coordinated by Sevika Srinidhi Srinivasan (srinidhi.srinivasan@chinmayalondon.org)
+Coordinated by Keerthana Jayaprakash (keerthana.jayaprakash@chinmayalondon.org)

 In an age where skeptic youngsters are turning away from spirituality, there is a great need for a clear, systematic, and logical explanation of the ancient yet immensely relevant teachings of Vedanta.
 That is exactly what Swami Chinmayananda has given us in Self Unfoldment.
-Using a Step-by-step analysis, profound language, and applicable examples, he takes us from fundamental principles to the very highest philosophical truths in this timeless masterpiece.
+Using a step-by-step analysis, profound language, and applicable examples, he takes us from fundamental principles to the very highest philosophical truths in this timeless masterpiece.
 Self Unfoldment has inspired thousands of young people over the years, bringing out the noblest and best in them.

 Guided by Shri Vijay ji